SarthakVerma18/Intern-Guidance/Flow_Traders.md

 - If you are an **NTSE scholar** or have **cleared aptitude exams**, you are at an advantage.
 - **Have a good night's sleep**, so that you are able to **focus** better during the tests.
 Most importantly **be calm**.
 - I did not practice any resources for the tests, but I have heard of this thing called 'Zetamac' after giving the test.
 There are also a bunch of resources online if you **just type 80 in 8** on google.
 Same goes for practising series questions.
+- Its advisable not to guess answers to questions in the series section.
+You can always just skip and do later if you have time.

 ### 👥 Interview Pattern
 - There were **2 rounds of interviews**, both online.